 Ensure sufficient supplies of effective insect repellents, light coloured boiler suits, porthole/door mesh screens and bed-nets.

-Consider, in close co-operation with a medical doctor and based on the ship’s expected exposure time in an affected area, if the crew should take an antimalarial drug and the type of medication to be use.
-Considerations should include efficacy, local resistance patterns, simplicity of dosage schedule, and possible adverse effects of the medication.
+Consider, in close co-operation with a medical doctor and based on the ship’s expected exposure time in an affected area, if the crew should take a specific vaccine and/or an antimalarial drug.
+Considerations for the type of antimalaria drug to be used should include efficacy, local resistance patterns, simplicity of dosage schedule, and possible adverse effects of the medication.

 Ensure that all crew members carry valid yellow fever certificates.
 As a precaution, check with the ship’s agent that local port health inspectors are aware of their country's official position regarding yellow fever vaccination requirements and will recognise the amended IHR and yellow fever vaccinations with lifetime validity.